editorconfig-checker/editorconfig-checker/README.md

 In your `.ecrc` file you can exclude files with the `"exclude"` key which takes an array of regular expressions.
 This will get merged with the default excludes (if not ignored).
 You should remember to escape your regular expressions correctly. ;)

-An `.ecrc` which would ignore all test files and all markdown files can look like this:
+An `.ecrc` which would ignore all test files and all Markdown files can look like this:

 ```json
 {